-Expert advice and guidance is essential when making decisions and implementing plans to mitigate the reputational damage, law suits and regulatory investigations arising from a data breach.
+Expert advice and guidance is therefore essential when making decisions and implementing plans to mitigate the reputational damage, law suits and regulatory investigations arising from a data breach.

 The causes of a data breach could be: a disgruntled employee improperly accessing or using client data; the loss or theft of IT hardware; the opening of an email from a bogus sender containing a virus; or a criminal gang that hacks into a business’ IT system to steal sensitive data or alternatively to encrypt it and demand a ransom (cyber extortion).